Roth 401(k) Conversion Calculator

 - After conversion in order to take any distributions that include earnings that are tax free, the Roth 401(k) must be opened for 5 tax years.
 Eligible tax free distributions include those taken for death or disability, after age 59-1/2, or for a first time home purchase.

 - Amount to convert from a Pre-tax 401(k) account to a Roth 401(k).
 We assume that you are paying any taxes owed with funds that you have available outside of the account you are converting.

 - Current age

 - Current age.
 This age must be less than 70.
-Since this calculator does not take Required Minimum Distributions (RMD) into account, which begin at age 70 1/2, it is not designed for individuals that are currently required to begin making these distributions.
+Since this calculator does not take Required Minimum Distributions (RMD) into account, which begin at age 72 (or 70 1/2 if you were born before 7/1/1949), it is not designed for individuals that are currently required to begin making these distributions.

 - Age at retirement